wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Architectural description (AD) refers to the set of documents that convey the architecture in a formal manner.
    <br /><br />

-Software Capability Maturity Model
+Software Capability Maturity Model - REMEMBER: I Read Data Maps Online
     1. Initial (chaotic, ad hoc, individual heroics) - the starting point for use of a new or undocumented repeat process.
-    2. Repeatable - the process is at least documented sufficiently such that repeating the same steps may be attempted.
+    2. Repeatable - process is at least documented sufficiently such that repeating the same steps may be attempted.
     3. Defined - the process is defined/confirmed as a standard business process.
-    4. Capable - the process is quantitatively managed in accordance with agreed-upon metrics.
+    4. Managed/Capable - the process is quantitatively managed in accordance with agreed-upon metrics.
-    5. Efficient - process management includes deliberate process optimization/improvement.
+    5. Optimized - process management includes deliberate process optimization/improvement.
     <br /><br />

 Process impprovement approaches: